Skip to Content

 Can beetroot be eaten as salad?

 This beet cucumber salad recipe is all the proof you need to start adding fresh, raw beets to your salads.
-Slice them thinly, cut them into cubes, or finely grate them, depending on your preference.
-You can also use pickled or canned beets for another variation.
+Slice them thinly, cut them into cubes, or finely grate them.
+Use pickled or canned beets if that is what you have.

 Cucumber Beet Salad